 Headed to Nevada?
 MUST LOVE ROAD TRIPS.
-Geographically speaking, the Silver State is bigger than the entire country of England...driving is a prerequisite when it comes to enjoying this amazing place, but each journey is oddly worth it.
+Geographically speaking, the Silver State is bigger than all of of England...driving is a prerequisite when it comes to enjoying this amazing place, but each journey is so satisfyingly worth it.
 And, of all the road trips you might find yourself dabbling in, the Great Basin Highway is totally stunning.
 Just like you’d imagine the mighty Great Basin Desert, the route begins by fulfilling all of your Wile E. Coyote, Road Runner hankerings, but then evolves into some seriously majestic wide open basins as far as the eye can see, eventually thrusting its way up to 13k feet.
 The Great Basin Highway stretches from Hiko, all the way up through Great Basin National Park, and on to the state-straddling community of Jackpot.
 But guess what?
 The white, soft underbelly of the entire route cradles the undervalued community of Pioche—presenting the perfect opportunity to really see all this amazing town promises.
 No matter how you cut it, you’re going to be joyriding on this euphoric portion of pavement, but the sweetest little stretch is the 196-mile stint on either side of Pioche.
 You haven’t even arrived, and already you’re batting 1,000.
 And I promise you, it gets better.
 Way better.

 2. THE MILLION DOLLAR COURTHOUSE